Pandora and the Flying Dutchman (1951) - full transcript

 strip of the measured mile

-on the return run,
+on the return run, we could hardly see

 him for the smoke and flame.

-247 miles an hour.
+He had averaged 247 miles an hour.

 It was a new record.

-The triumph called
+The triumph called for a celebration, which

-which took the form of
+took the form of a party in

-of Stephen's cabaña
+the garden of Stephen's cabana

-at the hotel Isabella.
+at the Hotel Isabella.

 I could not shake off a

-sense of mangled excitement
+sense of mingled excitement

 and foreboding.

-For you, Janet.
+To you, Janet.

 You'll listen to me

-whether you want to or not.
+whether you want to or now.

 Why don't you give Stephen up?